SHSAT Tutoring

 When are the SHSAT scores released?

-The SHSAT exam is held in the fall and results are typically released to students via MySchools the following March.
+The SHSAT exam is held in the fall and results are typically released to students via MySchools accounts the following March.

 What is a good SHSAT score?